Stanshope, Staffordshire Planning Applications

 Planning Activity in Stanshope

-The most common application types near Stanshope were outline applications (1), listed building and heritage (1), discharge of conditions (1).
+The most common application types near Stanshope were listed building and heritage (1), discharge of conditions (1).
+The high proportion of heritage applications reflects the historic character of the area and the presence of listed buildings or conservation areas nearby.

 Nearby Towns